CarterFendley / CC BY-SA 4.0 · Wikimedia Commons

 First flight: 2023-09-01

 Full orbital launch vehicle — fully reusable first and second stages.
 Hydrogen-fueled upper stage; first and second stages both designed for rapid turnaround.
-First orbital launch targeted 2026–2027.
+Debut launch targeted 2026 from LC-14, Cape Canaveral.

 Government Contracts